 Once the 11g RTD server has been configured and started, the content of the 11g model snapshot tables can be recreated using RTD Mbeans in Oracle Fusion Middleware Control.

 If you had previously customized your Version 184.108.40.206 Oracle Real-Time Decisions system with specific server-side configuration parameter values, you can reapply the settings that have a direct equivalent in 11g.
 Generally, these are parameters which were set up in JConsole, whose equivalents can be accessed through Oracle RTD MBeans in Oracle Fusion Middleware Control.
 System parameters set up for specific customizations can also be reapplied if still required.

 To upgrade the existing Oracle RTD 3.0 artifacts:

 Open the Inline Services in the Oracle RTD 11g Decision Studio.
 Ensure that you have created and configured JDBC data sources and JDBC data source references correctly.
 If there are any errors, correct them.

 Recompile the 11g Inline Services in Decision Studio.
 For each Inline Service, from the Decision Studio menu, select Project, then Clean.

-If you have Oracle RTD 3.0 clients, such as Java Smart Client, then turn off web service security, and run the clients in the new 11g environment.
-(This assumes that you do not need web service security for the clients.)
+If you have Oracle RTD 3.0 clients, such as Java Smart Client, turn off web service security, and run the clients in the new 11g environment (this assumes you do not need Web service security for the clients).

-If you do need web service security activated, then update the clients as described in Appendix B, "Oracle RTD Web Services and Clients" of Oracle Fusion Middleware Administrator's Guide for Oracle Real-Time Decisions, and the chapter appropriate to your client type in "Part II - Integration with Oracle RTD" in Oracle Fusion Middleware Platform Developer's Guide for Oracle Real-Time Decisions.
+If you do need Web service security activated, update your clients as described in Appendix B, "Oracle RTD Web Services and Clients" of the Oracle Fusion Middleware Administrator's Guide for Oracle Real-Time Decisions, and the chapter appropriate to your client type in "Part II - Integration with Oracle RTD" in Oracle Fusion Middleware Platform Developer's Guide for Oracle Real-Time Decisions.